Greensboro, North Carolina: Newspapers

 The Greensboro News & Record, part of the newspaper group owned by Lee Enterprises, is the daily newspaper.
 The Triad Business Journal, part of the American City Business Journals chain of business weeklies owned by Advance Communications, is based in Greensboro and covers business across the Piedmont Triad metropolitan region.
 The Carolina Peacemaker is a newsweekly that covers the African-American community.
 Yes!
 Weekly, Triad City Beat, and Qué Pasa are free weekly alternative newspapers that cover local news and events.

+The Future Outlook served the African American community during the 1940s until the 1970s.

 Broadcast television

 Greensboro is a part of the Greensboro/Winston-Salem/High Point television designated market area and includes the following commercial broadcast stations (listed by call letters, channel number, network and city of license):